Mbed-TLS/mbedtls/docs/architecture/testing/test-framework.md

 #### SSL test case descriptions

 Each test case in `ssl-opt.sh` has a description which succinctly describes for a human audience what the test does.
-The test description is the first parameter to `run_tests`.
+The test description is the first parameter to `run_test`.

 The same rules and guidelines apply as for [unit test descriptions](#unit-test-descriptions).
 In addition, the description must be written on the same line as `run_test`, in double quotes, for the sake of `check_test_cases.py`.

+### SSL cipher suite tests

+Each test case in `compat.sh` has a description which succinctly describes for a human audience what the test does.
+The test description is `$TITLE` defined in `run_client`.

+The same rules and guidelines apply as for [unit test descriptions](#unit-test-descriptions).
+In addition, failure cause in `compat.sh` is not classified as `ssl-opt.sh`, so the information of failed log files are followed as prompt.

 ## Running tests